2019 Utrecht tram shooting: Prior criminal record

+Legal proceedings and developments in prison

 On 22 March 2019, Tanis confessed to being the sole perpetrator of the shooting.
 Another suspect was arrested but then released.
 A letter found in the hijacked car the suspect fled in suggested terrorist motivations; some witnesses claimed they heard the suspect say "Allahu akbar".
 The public prosecutor charged the suspect with four counts of murder with a terrorist motive.

 On 1 July 2019, the contents of the found letter were made public.
 The letter read: "I am doing this for my religion.
 You people are killing Muslims and want to take our religion away from us.
 You will not succeed in that.
 Allah is great."
 (Dutch: "Ik doe dit voor mijn geloof.
 Jullie maken moslims dood en willen jullie ons geloof van ons afpakken, maar gaat niet lukken.
 Allah is groot.")
 Additionally, the silencer attached to the handgun used in the killings was inscribed with "texts referring to Islam", apparently emulating the writings on one of the rifles and its magazines used in the Christchurch mosque shootings three days earlier.
 In court, Tanis represented himself after denying his right to a court-appointed legal defence.
 He stated that he committed the shooting in retaliation for the killing of Muslims abroad, telling the judge "I wanted to show you people that you are not made of diamond and that we are not made of sand" ("Ik wilde laten zien dat jullie niet van diamant zijn en wij niet van zand.")

 On 20 March 2020, Tanis was sentenced to life in prison.
 He was also convicted of the 2017 rape charge, but due to already getting a life sentence, no additional prison term was added.
 Instead, Tanis was required to pay the requested compensation of €30,000 to the victim.

 On 17 February 2021, Tanis attacked two guards while incarcerated at De Schie prison in Rotterdam.
 One guard was stabbed with a home-made stabbing weapon in his face and neck.
 His minor injuries were treated in the hospital.
 A second guard had a pan of hot oil thrown at him, but was not injured.
 Tanis also destroyed gym and cooking equipment in the recreational room.

 In March 2022, he was stripped of his Dutch citizenship and lost his passport.
-If he gets paroled, he must leave the country because he's an undesirable alien.

 In November 2024, Tanis was convicted of attempted murder, attempted severe assault and vandalism after a retrial for his 2021 assault case.
 No punitive measures had been imposed during a first trial, but an appeal was entered by the public prosecutor's office, arguing that even if a sentence would likely only be symbolic, crimes committed during incarceration by those with life sentences should still be punished.
 He received an additional 7 years imprisonment, which would be served in case of early release.